-When available, shareholders are entitled (subject to certain restrictions) to switch all or part of their shares in one fund to a different fund or from one Sub-fund to a different Sub-fund.
-Details of this switching facility and the restrictions are set out in Sections 14 and 15.
+When available, shareholders are entitled (subject to certain restrictions) to switch all or part of their shares in one class of shares for shares of a different class or from one Sub-fund to a different Subfund.
+Details of this switching facility and the restrictions are set out in Sections 14 and 14.